sokorototo/quadify/README.md

 *This list was composed on my personal needs, if the project gains attention I'll maybe try to add other functionality as well (But with no bloat)*

 *Note: I'm changing my mind about `quad_ui` in favor of using macroquad's `megaui`.
-The reason being the simplicity of immediate gui in general. megaui is a really lightweight version of egui, which is also very customizable and is already baked in.*
+The reason being the simplicity of immediate gui in general. megaui is a really lightweight version of egui, which is also very customizable and is already baked in.
+Though, what's likely to happen is the combination of both.*

 ## Licensing